magento/devdocs/guides/v2.2/config-guide/multi-site/change-increment-id.md

 The next order placed at the store with `ID=1` will have the ID '#100002000'.

-## Additional recommended steps on production environments (cloud)
+## Additional recommended steps on cloud production environments

-Before executing the `ALTER TABLE` query on a production environment of Magento Commerce (Cloud), we strongly recommend performing these steps:
+Before executing the `ALTER TABLE` query on a production environment of {{site.data.var.ece}}, we strongly recommend performing these steps:

--  Test the entire procedure of changing the increment ID on your Staging environment
+-  Test the entire procedure of changing the increment ID on your staging environment
 -  [Create a DB backup][] to restore your Production DB in case of failure

 ## Related documentation